lijieumn/argus-distribution/README.md

 python examples/argus_interface.py -h
 ```

-Note that the generated sequence of OBJ files (or PNG files) contains as many files as timesteps simulated.
-If you would like to generate a sequence which contains just one frame every 33ms (~30 FPS), you need to select one object every 33/dt objects of your sequence, where dt is you chosen simulation timestep (specified in the json configuration files -- see point 4 below).
-By default, all the simulations in the paper were run with a timestep dt = 2ms, which means that you need to select around 1 object every 16 objects to obtain your sequence at 30 FPS.
+Note that the generated sequence of OBJ files (or PNG files) contains as many files as frames simulated.
+By default, each frame lasts 32ms so the generated results are 31.25 FPS.
+The actual running timestep dt is the frame time divided by the number of timesteps per frame.
+If you want to generate a result with a different FPS or use another timestep, just tune the `frame_time` and `frame_step` in the json configuration files ([mentioned below](#others-not-in-the-paper)).

-### Character examples (5 files in total, under 5 repositories 'Arabesque', 'Clubbing', 'HipHop', 'Shawl', and 'Twist'):
+### Character examples (5 examples in total, under 5 repositories 'Arabesque', 'Clubbing', 'HipHop', 'Shawl', and 'Twist'):

 Each repository contains between 2 and 4 files corresponding to variations of friction coefficients. **IMPORTANT:** To run the character examples, you need to have access to the corresponding character meshes (garment mesh + character motion mesh sequence), which are under private Inria license.